microsoft/vscode-react-native/README.md

 ### Integration with React Native Inspector

-You can open the in-app developer menu and choose "Show Inspector".
+You can open the in-app developer menu and choose "Show Element Inspector".
 It will bring up an overlay that lets you tap on any UI element and see information about it:

 ![Element inspector usage](resources/images/element-inspector-usage.gif)

-Using the `Run Element Inspector` Command Palette command you can launch DevTools in the extension.
+Using the `Run Element Inspector` Command Palette command you can launch React DevTools in the extension.
 Inspector will enter a special collapsed mode, and use the DevTools as primary UI.
 In this mode, clicking on something in the emulator will bring up the relevant components in the DevTools:

 ![Element inspector usage](resources/images/element-inspector-with-ui.png)